 Colorectal cancer is a kind of cancer that affects the colon.

 The following study looked at reishi for the prevention of colorectal cancer:

-In general, there has been a strong progress in the field of medicinal mushroom research in terms of anticancer drug development, but this work continues and much more progress still awaits us, especially in the fields of molecular targets of the medicinal mushrooms and the complex synergistic interplay of their different components.
+In general, there has been significant progress in the field of medicinal mushroom research in terms of anticancer drug development, but much more work remains to be done, particularly in the fields of medicinal mushroom molecular targets and the complex synergistic interplay of their various components.